GitSquared/edex-ui/README.md

 ## Useful commands for the nerds

-**IMPORTANT NOTE:** the following instructions are meant **for DEVELOPERS ONLY**.
-If you're just a casual user please download the precompiled binaries available on the [Releases tab](https://github.com/GitSquared/edex-ui/releases).
+**IMPORTANT NOTE:** the following instructions are meant for running eDEX from the latest unoptimized, unreleased, development version.
+If you'd like to get stable software instead, refer to [these](#how-do-i-get-it) instructions.

 #### Starting from source:
 on *nix systems (You'll need the Xcode command line tools on macOS):